BrekiTomasson/Dotfiles/README.md

   when you don't need it.
 (Think auto-hiding dock, no icons displayed on the desktop, straight-forward terminal prompts, etc.)
-- Often-used commands should be "refactored" into scripts, aliases or functions.
+- Often-used commands should be "refactored" into scripts, aliases or functions if a Homebrew package does not exist for it already.
 - There's almost never a good reason to `ls` without the `-l` flag.
 - In most cases, a human-friendly estimate of file sizes is preferable to an exact byte count (so `23K`, not `23125`).
-- While `vim`, `emacs`, and all the rest of them have their own set of pros and cons, `nano` is the preferred text editor in a terminal shell.
+- While `vim`, `emacs`, and all the rest of them have their own set of pros and cons, `nano` is probably the best text editor available in a terminal.

 ## The Method to the Madness